-At HWDSB, we are honoured to work with our community partners to meet the needs of Indigenous students.
+At HWDSB, we are honoured to work with community partners to meet the needs of Indigenous students.
 We strive to weave Indigenous perspectives into curriculum for all students, as well as support the achievement of First Nation, Métis and Inuit students.

 Indigenous Cultural Safety